-1-to-1 lessons can make the German grammar become far more accessible, because you can ask everything you've ever wanted to know and discuss it with me in English.
+1-on-1 lessons can make the German grammar become far more accessible, because you can ask everything you've ever wanted to know and discuss it with me in English.
 So if the direct method, used in most language schools in Vienna, doesn't work for you and learning in a group with 8-10 other students doesn't fit your needs, then probably you should try a couple of private lessons.
 Especially in the beginning it's advisable to go through the German grammar in English, by the way of translating -> comparing -> explaining.
 Private lessons have the advantage to learn individually and at your own pace.
 Together we'll sharpen your passive skills in reading and listening, and practice your active skills in speaking and writing.
 I'll make sure you understand grammar, enhance your communication skills and build your confidence in speaking German.
+Also available online via Skype / ZOOM / WhatsApp / Google Meet / Hangouts / FB Messenger, or on the phone.

 For your orientation: Beginners need usually 30-40 lessons to acquire a basic knowledge of the language, e.g. level A2 of the Common European Framework of Reference for Languages, and it will take approx. another 30-40 lessons to reach the intermediate level B1.